HewlettPackard/shs-docs/docs/portal/developer-portal/performance/HSN_performance_benchmarking.md

 ## Edge performance (test between compute Nodes connected the same switch)

 The following is an example test that provides sample OSU one-side Performance results between two nodes with HSN Fabric in the same group and connected to the same switch.
-The actual results expected results.
+These results represent the expected performance.

 ```screen
 mpirun --host <system_name>n001,<system_name>n003 ./one-sided/osu_get_bw